emwaide/mysite/README.md

 # My Portfolio – Built with Next.js

 Welcome!
 This is my personal portfolio site, built using the modern Next.js App Router, TypeScript, and Tailwind CSS.
-It showcases some of my recent projects, skills, and contact info – all cleanly packaged with performance, accessibility, and maintainability in mind.
+It showcases some of my recent projects, skills, and contact info – all created with performance, accessibility, and maintainability in mind.

 ---